Last updated on September 8th, 2023 at 08:19 pm

 My twins have been in swim lessons for the past 9 months with no end in sight.
 They love the water, and I love knowing they will be safe around the water.
 An extra bonus: the skills they are learning apply to areas of their life beyond the pool.
 I have seen their confidence grow, as well as their ability to take direction, and their gross motor skills have taken off.
 And an added bonus: 30 minutes of me time for mommy, LOL!
 See you at the pool!

-Julie Burt Nichols is Twiniversity’s “Wizard Behind the Curtain”, serving as Editor-in-Chief of Twiniversity.com, Account Manager, and Instructor for Chicago Twiniversity classes.
-Julie is a full-time working mother to twin boys, born on Halloween.
-She loves serving as a resource and support for new parents, soon-to-be parents, and we-want-desperately-to-be parents.
-Julie is proud to be a certified child passenger safety technician, and the Twiniversity Resident Songstress/Jingle Writer.
+Julie Burt Nichols is Twiniversity’s Dean of Parents, serving as Editor-in-Chief of Twiniversity.com, Account Manager, and Instructor for Twiniversity classes.
+Julie is mom to twin 6-year-old boys, Desmond & Alec, who were born on Halloween.
+Julie loves her job as the “Wizard Behind the Curtain” at Twiniversity — the #1 global resource and support network for parents of twins.
+She loves serving as a resource and support for parents of twins in the Chicago area.
+Julie is proud to be a certified child passenger safety technician.

 THIS CONTEST IS CLOSED